A Brief History of the Marque

 Hi, I've come across a JAP engine, its a side valve with an integral head and barrel.
 I'm guessing its between 200 and 250 cc.Its has a mag platform to the ear, and JAP on the timing cover.
 Also has JAP London on drive side.
 Is it from a motor cycle and if so what or a stationary unit.
 Regards Chris

-If you have a query about Victoria motorcycles, or have information about these vintage Scottish machines, please contact us
+If you have a query or information about Scotland's Victoria motorcycles please contact us